 All of our programmes provide students with opportunities to explore aspects of Biblical Studies, Christian Theology, Mission, and Ministry.
-These include worship, preaching, leadership, pioneer mission, interfaith relationships, pastoral care, cross-cultural mission, weddings and funerals, evangelism, sexuality and relationships, and developing spirituality.
+These include worship, preaching, leadership, pioneer mission, interfaith relationships, pastoral care, cross-cultural mission, weddings and funerals, evangelism, sexuality and developing spirituality.

-Patterns of formation differ from one another, but each year there will be three or four 'block weeks' before the beginning of each term, when students meet together to focus on particular aspects of ministry in real depth.
+'Block weeks' focus on particular aspects of ministry in real depth.
 These include, for instance, creative approaches to mission, or handling death, dying and bereavement.
 Block weeks are also important for fellowship, building relationships between students and with academic staff.